-For millennials, quitting their job to travel the world has become sort of a trend.
-We have heard of travellers giving up their careers so they can travel.
+For millennials, quitting their job to travel the world has become a sort of a trend.
+We have heard of travelers giving up their careers so they can travel.
 They give up their comfortable life to backpack in some ass place to get that tattoo they’ve been wanting to have, to eat that delicious Pad Thai in the street of Bangkok or to climb that remote mountain in the middle of the Andes.

 However, most of these people who quit their jobs are the “lucky ones”.
 The privileged of the flock.
 The people who were born in first world countries.
 And I’m not saying this in a condescending tone.
 And I’m also not disregarding the hard work of these people.

-But if you will compare Filipino travellers to Western travellers, there’s more to it than “you just have to work harder and know your priorities”.
+But if you will compare Filipino travelers to Western travelers, there’s more to it than “you just have to work harder and know your priorities”.
 There are lots of reasons why we can’t just quit our job to travel.
 I am not saying it is impossible.
-But it is a hard and a tough decision.
+But it is a hard and tough decision.
 And here are some doses of reality.

-2. Breadwinner of the family
+2. The breadwinner of the family

 3. No support from the government

 Once we quit our job, we basically on our own.
-We can’t rely on government to feed us.
+We can’t rely on the government to feed us.
 There are programs such as 4Ps to help alleviate extreme poverty in some places but it’s only applicable to the poorest of the poor.
 This does not apply to someone who quit their job to travel.

 4. Most Filipinos don’t have credit cards

-5. Weak local currency and meager salary
+5. Weak local currency and a meager salary

-I am not trying discourage anyone to quit their job to travel the world.
+I am not trying to discourage anyone to quit their job to travel the world.
 What I’m trying to point out is it’s not easy.
 So before telling everyone that they can do it (and judge them for not being brave enough), let’s also try to see things from their perspective.
 And this is from someone who took the courage to leave a great job to pursue the life of adventure.